 Technically, nothing in the United States constitution prevents a President from pardoning himself.
 Of course, no one has ever done it.
 The legitimacy of the Presidency rests in its legal and moral authority.
 Pardon powers reside with the President in order to provide him or her the flexibility to do justice where justice is demanded … for others.

-The power to pardon oneself puts one above the law, which the founders never intended.
-I see no scenario where a President’s pardon of his or her own conduct would stand.
+The power to pardon oneself seeming puts one above the law, which I doubt the founders intended.
+I don’t know if a President’s pardon of his or her own conduct would stand.
+Textually, it might.
+Yet, something seems hinky about it.

 Pardon powers are routinely abused and misused.
 I say that from a moral standpoint, not from a legal standpoint.
 Most Presidents issue pardons as political favors to people whose cases and circumstances hardly call out for justice.